 I am someone who cares deeply about the Earth.
 I’m also a lawyer who loves the Earth.
 It’s not often lawyers talk about love – and it can feel strange to do so.
 However, I believe love and law can be brought together and when the two meet, the potential to create new laws that put people and planet first is born.

 I’m rethinking law; my vision is a world that works from one simple overriding principle: ‘first do no harm.’
 That is a world where people are thriving in harmony with nature.
 I believe in well-being for all beings and I apply permaculture principles to new law.

-My current focus of enquiry is on leadership crime.
-The plight of our time, I believe, is the abject failure of leadership and the lack of a (legal) duty of care.
+My current focus of enquiry is on leadership crime, closing the door to dangerous industrial activity and creating a legal duty of care.

-Much of my time is put to good use writing, speaking and advising on an international law of Ecocide.
+Much of my time is put to best use writing, speaking and advising on an international law of Ecocide.
 I advise at all levels; governmental, legal and non-legal.
-I connect with a wide-range of organisations who are working from the same premise; that it is time to say ‘enough’ to mass damage and destruction to the Earth.
-I am a barrister, author and I lead on the Eradicating Ecocide Global Initiative.
-I co-founded the Earth Law Alliance and I am a Voice for the Earth.
+I connect with a wide-range of organisations, NGO’s and lawyers.
+I am a barrister, author and Chairwoman of the Eradicating Ecocide Global Initiative.
+I co-founded the Earth Law Alliance and I am a leading advocate for Earth law.
 You can read more about my work here.

 I AM DARING TO BE GREAT

-I’ve set myself a challenge – to dare to be great.
-For me that means 100% in service to something greater than the self.
-That’s a big challenge.
-I believe we all have the capacity for greatness in us, all we need do is set the intent.
-The challenges that daring to be great brings are the challenges that empower us to step up and speak out.
-You can watch my TED talk on Daring to be Great here.
-Just imagine the world we will be in when many of us dare to be great.
+I’ve set myself a quest – to dare to be great.
+For me that means being in service to something greater than the self.
+I believe we all have the capacity for greatness – and that to end the era of Ecocide requires the greatness of humans to stand up and say ‘enough’ to all that is causing mass damage and destruction in this world.
+You can watch my TED talk on Daring to be Great here when I found myself going off-script!